 Engineering, Bioelectronics, Biosensors and Nanotechnology:

 - Presentation chair of the module T212 Electronics: Sensing, logic and actuation, which illustrates electronic/electrical engineering at device level and it started in October 2017;

-- Team member of the of the module production T366 Nanoscale Engineering, which will offer students the opportunity to study topics related to nanotechnology in engineering and their applications.
+- Team member of the module production T366 Nanoscale Engineering, which will offer students the opportunity to study topics related to nanotechnology in engineering and their applications.
 Lead author of T366 Book 3.